vasudev-sharma/AI_Residencies/README.md

-# AI_Residencies all around the year
+# AI Residency all around the year
 Amazing list of AI / ML / Deep learning residencies.

 ## Year 2022